yysun/apprun/README.md

 AppRun is a JavaScript library for building reliable, high-performance web applications using the Elm inspired Architecture, events, and components.

-> AppRun is a MIT-licensed open source project.
+> AppRun is an MIT-licensed open source project.
 Please consider [supporting the project on Patreon](https://www.patreon.com/apprun). 👍❤️🙏

 ## AppRun Benefits